Skip to content

 Stick Your Neck Out

-This post is one in a series from a presentation on Creative Slip-Ups: The 11 Most Common Mistakes in Brainstorming.
-The introduction to the series is here
+This post is #10 in a series from a presentation on Creative Slip-Ups: The 11 Most Common Mistakes in Brainstorming.
+The introduction to the series is .

 The slip-up: People avoid risky ideas.

 I want to invent a Creative Thermometer.
-A “Creativometer.”
+“Creativometer”?
+Hmm.

-I’d use it by jabbing the pointy end into an idea and telling its temperature.
+I’d use it by jabbing the pointy end into an idea to tell its temperature.
 Instead of Celsius or Fahrenheit, it’d use adjectives.

 At the cold end of the scale, it’d read YAWN, FORMULA and SAFE.
-As you graduate up the shaft, the words change temperature to INTERESTING, UNUSUAL and EDGY.
+As you graduate up the scale, the temperature of the words change to INTERESTING, UNUSUAL and EDGY.
 At the top end, the words WOW, ABSURD and OMG.

 Royalties toward my retirement aside, the Creativometer would show that ideas suffering from a serious lack of intensity are the kind of ideas that don’t create change.
-It’d remind people truly Big Ideas are found at the top end, rarely in the middle, and never at the bottom.
-It’d prove the ideas in the cool bottom are the ones approved only by clients who you don’t want around long-term.
-They aren’t profitable, you won’t be able to retain or recruit staff to work on them, and they’ll eventually drive you insane.
+It’d remind people Big Ideas are found at the top end, maybe in the middle, and sot-of-never at the bottom.
+It’d prove the ideas in the cool bottom are the ones approved only by decision makers who want to protect their jobs, not help the organisation.
+They are the type of people who want Big Ideas that are SAFE.
+I’ll tell you this truth: Safe Big Ideas do not exist, and should not exist.

 I’d use it most often at the end of brainstorms to demonstrate how people – consciously or unconsciously – avoid risky ideas.
 My gizmo would show how they push aside hot salsa ideas and go instead for the ideas which are boring, high-fiber and taste of foam-core.